Using the Calendar and Forecast graph

 To extend the date range applied to the graph you'll just need to adjust the date selector beside the graph to suit, and then use the slider to change the view.

 Using the Calendar

-The Calendar page allows you to view your forecast balances and scheduled budgets, or your past actual balances and transactions at a glance.
+The Calendar page ( Forecast > Calendar) allows you to view your forecast balances and scheduled budgets, or your past actual balances and transactions at a glance.

 Viewing your forecast balances and scheduled budgets on the calendar